weilai0807/Fake_New_Detections/README.md

 ### Fake news detection web application
 The SVM model with BoW-TFIDF has been chosen for the development of the data product as it achieved the highest accuracy rate of 86.04%.
 The fake new detection web application can be accessed through the following link: [Fake News Detection Web App](https://fakenewsdetectionapp.streamlit.app/).

-  The web application consists of 2 pages: "Home" and "FAQ."
-On the "Home" page, users can input the news title or content to detect the fake news, and the prediction is made using the selected model.
-Figure 4.8 illustrates an example where the input news is identified as true.
-Additionally, the "Home" page provides links to Chinese fact-checking websites.
-The "FAQ" page is designed to address frequently asked questions.

 ## Conclusion